The Toxic Avenger (2023 film)

 The Toxic Avenger Unrated (Note: Released internationally as The Toxic Avenger Uncut, and known simply as The Toxic Avenger) is a 2023 American superhero black comedy film written and directed by Macon Blair.
 It is the fifth installment, a reboot of The Toxic Avenger film series, and a remake of the 1984 film.
 The film stars Peter Dinklage as the title character, alongside Jacob Tremblay, Taylour Paige, Julia Davis, Jonny Coyne, Elijah Wood, and Kevin Bacon.

 The Toxic Avenger premiered as the opening film of Fantastic Fest on September 21, 2023, with a wider theatrical release followed by Cineverse and Iconic Events Releasing in the United States for August 29, 2025.
-The film has received positive reviews from critics.
-It grossed $754,578 on its opening night in the U.S.
+The film received positive reviews from critics and grossed $3.4 million at the box office.